-- · Community based and community driven
+- Community-based

-- Evidence based
+- Evidence-based

-- Partnerships
+- Strategically aligned

-- Solution oriented
+- Solution-oriented

-- · Proactive, not reactive
+- Proactive, not reactive

 Community

 Strategic Plan

 Our Community Strategic Plan also guides how we advocate for the community.
 A new Community Strategic Plan, Penrith 2036+, was adopted in June 2022.
 It is a 'big picture' plan based around the five outcomes our community has told us will improve Penrith as a place to live, work and visit.
 Our Community Strategic Plan not only sets out where we want to be, but also where we are now and how we'll know we're on the right track.